-My son Andrew Peterson has risen above his permanent intellectual and emotional challenges – inspiring all whom he meets.
+My son Andrew Peterson continues to rise above his intellectual and emotional challenges – inspiring all whom he meets.

-Over 100,000 have heard him speak about respect.
+Over 150,000 have heard him speak about respect and effects of Fetal Alcohol Syndrome – including 100,000 high school students.
 Thousands more followed his story, as the first two-time finalist to appear on the cover of Runner’s World magazine.
 Sigma Chi Fraternity inducted him into its brotherhood – where he’s touched even more.
-And President Obama recently invited him to the White House and shook his hand.
+President Obama invited him to the White House and shook his hand.

 Now they all need to understand – because Andrew’s story is not unique.
 It speaks for many.